American Studies in the News: 9/11 shaped the U.S. in unimaginable ways. This class helps Gen Z students grasp how

 American Studies Senior Thesis Showcase: Thursday, May 2, 2024, 12:00– 3:00 pm, 3335 Dwinelle

-Join the American Studies community for our annual celebration of the fantastic research and writing conducted by UC Berkeley’s American Studies majors this year!
+Please join the American Studies community for our annual celebration of the fantastic research and writing conducted by UC Berkeley’s American Studies majors this year!
 The 2nd Annual American Studies Senior Thesis Showcase will feature short presentations from 11 senior thesis students and an afternoon Q&A roundtable with presenters, who will share more about their senior thesis experience and their advice for future thesis students.
 The day will end with a reception for all attendees in Ishi Court from 3–4 pm.
-The schedule of presentations is on the left side of […]
+Join us to see a range of what’s possible […]